-For Amun Paddly.-Operations begin about the 20th February, sometimes the beginning of March, if there has been much rain in February, by firing the stubble of the previous year's cultivation.
-This process goes on during all March, and as a field is cleared the ashes are ploughed into the soil.
+For Amun Paddy.-Operations begin about the 20th February, sometimes the beginning of March, if there has Approximate date been much rain in February, by firing the stubble of the previous year's cultivation.
+This on which the preparation of the land begins for each crop. process goes on during all March, and as a field is cleared the ashes are ploughed into the soil.
 The stubble is fired after a hot dry day about 4 o'clock in the afternoon, and it is a remarkable sight as the evening closes to see vast bheels on fire.
 The smoke from these bheels sometimes becomes disagreeable, as dense clouds of it are borne along by the evening breeze, enveloping the landscape as it were in a thick fog.
 After the spring showers fairly set in the firing process is discontinued and ploughing is pushed on rapidly.